 NumericUpDown Control (Windows Forms)

-- Setting and Returning Numeric Values With the Windows Forms NumericUpDown Control
+How to: Set and Return Numeric Values with the Windows Forms NumericUpDown Control